-Well, who's ready to launch an expedition to the Mato Grosso?
-If you can find Colonel Fawcett, his grave or his lost city, you'll be world famous overnight.
-And the book and movie rights could be worth millions!
+Well, who’s ready to launch an expedition to the Mata Grosso?
+If you can find Colonel Fawcett, his corpse or his lost city, you’ll be world famous overnight - and the book rights would be worth millions!

 No takers?
 Where’s your sense of adventure?
 Are you afraid of being killed?